Fernando J. Corbató: Awards

-Among many awards, Corbató received the Turing Award in 1990, "for his pioneering work in organizing the concepts and leading the development of the general-purpose, large-scale, time-sharing and resource-sharing computer systems".
+Among many awards, Corbató received the Turing Award in 1990, "for his pioneering work in organizing the concepts and leading the development of the general-purpose, large-scale, time-sharing and resource-sharing computer systems."

-In 2012, he was made a Fellow of the Computer History Museum "for his pioneering work on timesharing and the Multics operating system".
+In 2012, he was made a Fellow of the Computer History Museum "for his pioneering work on timesharing and the Multics operating system."

 Legacy

-Corbató is sometimes known for "Corbató's Law" which states:
+Corbató is sometimes known for "Corbató's Law," which states:

 The number of lines of code a programmer can write in a fixed period of time is the same, independent of the language used.

-Corbató is recognized as helping to create the first computer password.